Vagrancy Act 1824: Modern use

-In 1988 some 573 people were prosecuted and convicted under the Act in England and Wales, rising to 1,396 by 1989.
-In May 1990 the National Association of Probation Officers carried out a survey of prosecutions under the Act.
-That survey revealed that 1,250 prosecutions had been dealt with in 14 magistrates courts in Central London in 1988, which represented an enormous leap in the number of prosecutions under the Act, especially in London.
+In 1988 some 573 people were prosecuted and convicted under the act in England and Wales, rising to 1,396 by 1989.
+In May 1990 the National Association of Probation Officers carried out a survey of prosecutions under the act.
+That survey revealed that 1,250 prosecutions had been dealt with in 14 magistrates courts in Central London in 1988, which represented an enormous leap in the number of prosecutions under the act, especially in London.

-In 2014 three men were arrested and charged under Section 4 of the 1824 Vagrancy Act for stealing food that had been put in skips and bins outside an Iceland supermarket in Kentish Town, North London.
+In 2014 three men were arrested and charged under section 4 of the Vagrancy Act 1824 for stealing food that had been put in skips and bins outside an Iceland supermarket in Kentish Town, North London.
 Paul May, William James and Jason Chan were due to stand trial after allegedly taking cheese, tomatoes and cakes worth £33 from bins behind the shop.
 The Iceland chain denied any involvement in contacting the police, and in a public statement it questioned why the Crown Prosecution Service (CPS) felt that it was in the public interest to pursue a case against the three individuals.

 The three men, all of no fixed address, were due to attend a hearing at Highbury Magistrates' Court on 3 February 2014.
 However, before that date the CPS announced its decision to drop the case, stating that it felt it had not given due weight to the public interest factors tending against prosecution.

-In 2020, 573 people were prosecuted under the act.

-In 2020 and 2021, calls for reform of the law in England have been growing with increasing pressure placed on Government by homelessness campaigners, members of parliament and other NGOs.
-This has led to comments from some senior figures in the UK Government that the Act should be repealed.
+In 2020, 573 people were prosecuted under the act and calls for reform of the law in England increased, with pressure placed on Government by homelessness campaigners, members of parliament and other NGOs.
+This led to comments from some senior figures in the UK Government that the act should be repealed.

-In April 2022, the Police, Crime, Sentencing and Courts Act 2022 was enacted and given Royal Assent.
+In April 2022, the Police, Crime, Sentencing and Courts Act 2022 was enacted and given royal assent.
 It contains a provision that would repeal the Vagrancy Act 1824, but this provision must be brought into force by the Secretary of State.
-The government doesn't intend to commence this repealing provision until appropriate replacement legislation is passed.
+At the time, the government stated it did not intend to commence this repealing provision until appropriate replacement legislation is passed.

+In 2023, the number of prosecutions fell to 79.
+Following the 2024 General Election, the government stated that the Vagrancy Act 1824 will be repealed regardless of whether or not replacement legislation is passed.